tidepool-org/tidepool-org.github.io/index.md

 If you're looking for reference info, check out [our references page](References.html).

-If you want to contribute work back to us (and we hope you do!), you need to sign a Contributor's License Agreement (CLA).
+If you want to contribute work back to us (and we hope you do!), you need to agree to our Volunteer/Contributor License Agreement (VCLA).
 See [the Contributors page](Contributors.html) for more info.

 ## Communicating with the team